-Luster, strength, and fuzziness are some of it's unique characteristics.
+Mohair gives garments luster, strength, and a fuzzy "halo" as some of it's unique characteristics.

-Mohair is available in many naturally colored shades of red, brown, silver, grey, black, and cream in addition to pure white and brilliantly dyed colors.
+Mohair is available in many natural shades of red, brown, silver, grey, black, and cream in addition to pure white and brilliantly dyed colors.

 You may have heard that mohair is difficult to spin.
 Actually, the long staple length of mohair aids in the ease of spinning.
 Mohair can be combed, carded, or spun directly from teased locks.

 Mohair is not difficult to spin, but does require a slightly different process than spinning wool.
 Mohair fibers draw much more freely than wool because they do not have the same scales that cause wool fibers to bind to each other.
 Mohair, therefore, can feel slippery to spin.
 To counter this, reduce the tension on your brake, so that there is just enough pull to wind the yarn onto the bobbin.

 When spinning mohair, avoid running your finger and thumb down the twist, like you would when spinning wool.
 Instead, open your fingers and re-grasp the fiber further down the yarn (this is "woolen-style" spinning).
 This will keep your yarn airy and fluffy.
 Ply mohair singles using the same method, with only a light or low twist, or you may end up with a tight string instead of a nice fluffy yarn.
 Mohair singles typically are softer and loftier than plied yarns.